100yann/Bash-Git-Commands/README.md

 git commit -m - adds message to your commit
 git log - returns all previous commits with a log id
 git log —oneline - returns all previous commits with a log id but each log id takes up only one line
-git checkout log id - goes back to the commit with the specified log id
-git revert log id - reverts a commit with the specified log id but adds the revert function in the index ( so you can revert/remove the first revert)
+git checkout log id - goes back to the commit with the specified log id git switch -    - reverts the checkout command and goes back to the previous head git revert log id - reverts a commit with the specified log id but adds the revert function in the index ( so you can revert/remove the first revert)
 git reset - goes all the way back to a specified lo id and removes other logs